sunfounder/fusion-hat/docs/source/index.rst

 * Onboard **microphone** for voice recognition and audio input
 * Dedicated **ZERO button** for fast servo alignment
 * Enhanced hardware stability and usability

-Explore the documentation for each version to get started with setup, hardware details, and software integration:

 .. toctree::
     :maxdepth: 2